Notice of Pre-AIA or AIA Status

 Tseng et al teaches supernegatively/anionic charged polypeptide used for delivery that comprise 30-100% negatively charged glutamic acid and/or aspartic acid residues (pages 42-43, in particular).
 Tseng et al further teaches such supernegatively/anionic charged polypeptide include polypeptides that having lengths of about 20, 30, or 40 amino acids (lines 1-5 on page 43, in particular).
 Tseng et al further teaches such supernegatively/anionic charged polypeptide include polypeptides having various percentages, including 40-100%, of negatively charged glutamic acid and/or aspartic acid residues (last full paragraph on page 42, in particular).

-One of ordinary skill in the art would have been motivated, with a reasonable expectation of success, to generate and administer the compositions of Liu et al wherein the supernegatively/anionic charged polypeptide is a supernegatively/anionic charged polypeptide having just any length of 20-100 amino acids, as taught by Liu et al, and having 40-100% negatively charged glutamic acid and/or aspartic acid residues, as taught by Tseng et al, because (i) the supernegatively/anionic charged polypeptide of Liu et al is taught to be “a sequence of at least 10, at least 20, at least 30, at least 40, at least 50, at least 75, or at least 100 consecutive amino acids” and used by Liu et al for delivery and (ii) supernegatively/anionic charged polypeptides of Tseng et al include supernegatively/anionic charged polypeptides having lengths of 20-100 amino acids and having 40-100% negatively charged glutamic acid and/or aspartic acid residues used for delivery.
+One of ordinary skill in the art would have been motivated, with a reasonable expectation of success, to perform a combined method of generating and administering the compositions of Liu et al wherein the supernegatively/anionic charged polypeptide is a supernegatively/anionic charged polypeptide having just any length of 20-100 amino acids, as taught by Liu et al, and having 40-100% negatively charged glutamic acid and/or aspartic acid residues, as taught by Tseng et al, because (i) the supernegatively/anionic charged polypeptide of Liu et al is taught to be “a sequence of at least 10, at least 20, at least 30, at least 40, at least 50, at least 75, or at least 100 consecutive amino acids” and used by Liu et al for delivery and (ii) supernegatively/anionic charged polypeptides of Tseng et al include supernegatively/anionic charged polypeptides having lengths of 20-100 amino acids and having 40-100% negatively charged glutamic acid and/or aspartic acid residues used for delivery.
 Using such a supernegatively/anionic charged polypeptide of Tseng et al in place of a supernegatively/anionic charged polypeptide of Liu et al is an example of a simple substitution of one known element for another to obtain predictable results.
 Further, the amounts of negatively charged amino acids of the supernegatively/anionic charged polypeptides of Tseng et al predictably render the supernegatively/anionic charged polypeptides of the combined method as supernegative, as envisioned by Liu et al.

-Further, Liu et al alone renders the claims obvious because claimed number of negative amino acids and those of the supernegatively/anionic charged polypeptide SEQ ID NO:48 used in compositions of Liu et al are close.
-Compositions of Liu et al include a supernegatively/anionic charged polypeptide that is 23 amino acids in length and has 11 negatively charged amino acids (SEQ ID NO:48), while instant claim 1 recites a supernegatively/anionic charged polypeptide that is “40 amino acid residues or fewer in length and having at least 15 negatively charged amino acids.”
+Further, the supernegatively/anionic charged polypeptide SEQ ID NO:48 used in compositions of Liu render the superneatively/anionic charged polypeptides of the claims obvious because claimed number of negative amino acids and those of the supernegatively/anionic charged polypeptide SEQ ID NO:48 used in compositions of Liu et al are close.
+Compositions of Liu et al include a supernegatively/anionic charged polypeptide that is 23 amino acids in length and has 11 negatively charged amino acids (SEQ ID NO:48), while instant claim 52 recites a supernegatively/anionic charged polypeptide that is “40 amino acid residues or fewer in length and having at least 15 negatively charged amino acids.”
 The 23 amino acids of supernegatively/anionic charged polypeptide (SEQ ID NO:48) of Liu et al are ˃47% negatively charged amino acids, while the claims broadly encompass supernegatively/anionic charged polypeptides that are 37.5-100% negative charge amino acids.
 MPEP 2144.05 states a prima facie case of obviousness exists where the claimed ranges or amounts do not overlap with the prior art but are merely close.
 Titanium Metals Corp. of America v.
 Banner, 778 F.2d 775, 783, 227 USPQ 773, 779 (Fed.
 Cir.
 1985) (Court held as proper a rejection of a claim directed to an alloy of "having 0.8% nickel, 0.3% molybdenum, up to 0.1% iron, balance titanium" as obvious over a reference disclosing alloys of 0.75% nickel, 0.25% molybdenum, balance titanium and 0.94% nickel, 0.31% molybdenum, balance titanium.
 "The proportions are so close that prima facie one skilled in the art would have expected them to have the same properties.").
 See also Warner-Jenkinson Co., Inc. v.
 Hilton Davis Chemical Co., 520 U.S. 17, 41 USPQ2d 1865 (1997) (under the doctrine of equivalents, a purification process using a pH of 5.0 could infringe a patented purification process requiring a pH of 6.0-9.0); In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955) (Claimed process which was performed at a temperature between 40°C and 80°C and an acid concentration between 25% and 70% was held to be prima facie obvious over a reference process which differed from the claims only in that the reference process was performed at a temperature of 100°C and an acid concentration of 10%); In re Scherl, 156 F.2d 72, 74-75, 70 USPQ 204, 205-206 (CCPA 1946) (prior art showed an angle in a groove of up to 90° and an applicant claimed an angle of no less than 120°); In re Becket, 88 F.2d 684 (CCPA 1937) ("Where the component elements of alloys are the same, and where they approach so closely the same range of quantities as is here the case, it seems that there ought to be some noticeable difference in the qualities of the respective alloys."); In re Dreyfus, 73 F.2d 931, 934, 24 USPQ 52, 55 (CCPA 1934)(the prior art, which taught about 0.7:1 of alkali to water, renders unpatentable a claim that increased the proportion to at least 1:1 because there was no showing that the claimed proportions were critical); In re Lilienfeld, 67 F.2d 920, 924, 20 USPQ 53, 57 (CCPA 1933)(the prior art teaching an alkali cellulose containing minimal amounts of water, found by the Examiner to be in the 5-8% range, the claims sought to be patented were to an alkali cellulose with varying higher ranges of water (e.g., "not substantially less than 13%," "not substantially below 17%," and "between about 13[%] and 20%"); K-Swiss Inc. v.
 Glide N Lock GmbH, 567 Fed.
 App'x 906 (Fed.
 Cir.
 2014)(reversing the Board's decision, in an appeal of an inter partes reexamination proceeding, that certain claims were not prima facie obvious due to non-overlapping ranges); In re Brandt, 886 F.3d 1171, 1177, 126 USPQ2d 1079, 1082 (Fed.
 Cir.
 2018)(the court found a prima facie case of obviousness had been made in a predictable art wherein the claimed range of "less than 6 pounds per cubic feet" and the prior art range of "between 6 lbs./ft3 and 25 lbs./ft3" were so mathematically close that the difference between the claimed ranges was virtually negligible absent any showing of unexpected results or criticality.)
 In the instant case, absent any showing of unexpected results or criticality, it appears the addition of four more negatively charged amino acids to SEQ ID NO:48 of Liu et al would predictably have the same ability to function as intended by Liu et al.

 Response to Arguments

-In regards to the argument of a lack of sufficient motivation to combine Liu and Tseng and substitute Tseng’s supernegatively/anionic charged polypeptides used ty Tseng to trap cargo for Liu’s supernegatively/anionic charged polypeptides fused to cargo and no reasonable expectation of success on the part of skilled artisan when attempting to use the system of Liu for cytoplasmic delivery of a 150 kD antibody with Tseng’s supernegatively/anionic charged polypeptides that are neither fused to the protein of interest (cargo) nor capable of delivering payloads exceeding 50 kD (see first paragraph on page 35 of Tseng), the examiner disagrees.
-As stated above, one of ordinary skill in the art would have been motivated, with a reasonable expectation of success, to generate and administer the compositions of Liu et al wherein the supernegatively/anionic charged polypeptide is a supernegatively/anionic charged polypeptide having just any length of 20-100 amino acids, as taught by Liu et al, and having 40-100% negatively charged glutamic acid and/or aspartic acid residues, as taught by Tseng et al, because (i) the supernegatively/anionic charged polypeptide of Liu et al is taught to be “a sequence of at least 10, at least 20, at least 30, at least 40, at least 50, at least 75, or at least 100 consecutive amino acids” and used by Liu et al for delivery and (ii) supernegatively/anionic charged polypeptides of Tseng et al include supernegatively/anionic charged polypeptides having lengths of 20-100 amino acids and having 40-100% negatively charged glutamic acid and/or aspartic acid residues used for delivery.
-Using such a supernegatively/anionic charged polypeptide of Tseng et al in place of a supernegatively/anionic charged polypeptide of Liu et al is an example of a simple substitution of one known element for another to obtain predictable results.
-Further, the amounts of negatively charged amino acids of the supernegatively/anionic charged polypeptides of Tseng et al predictably render the supernegatively/anionic charged polypeptides of the combined method as supernegative, as envisioned by Liu et al.
+The amendments to the claims and the arguments found in the Reply of 3/12/26 have been carefully considered, but are not deemed persuasive.
+In regards to the argument that the polypeptides of Tseng and Choe are not simple substitutions for Liu’s supernegatively charged proteins to obtain predictable results because Liu, Tseng, and Choe use their “polypeptides” differently and each uses a different method of intracellular delivery, the rejection does not suggest substituting with polypeptides of Choe.
+Further, the examiner acknowledges that Liu, Tseng, and Choe use their “polypeptides” differently and each uses a different method of intracellular delivery.
+However, the examiner maintains one of ordinary skill in the art would have been motivated, with a reasonable expectation of success, to perform a combined method of generating and administering the compositions of Liu et al wherein the supernegatively/anionic charged polypeptide is a supernegatively/anionic charged polypeptide having just any length of 20-100 amino acids, as taught by Liu et al, and having 40-100% negatively charged glutamic acid and/or aspartic acid residues, as taught by Tseng et al, because (i) the supernegatively/anionic charged polypeptide of Liu et al is taught to be “a sequence of at least 10, at least 20, at least 30, at least 40, at least 50, at least 75, or at least 100 consecutive amino acids” and used by Liu et al for delivery and (ii) supernegatively/anionic charged polypeptides of Tseng et al include supernegatively/anionic charged polypeptides having lengths of 20-100 amino acids and having 40-100% negatively charged glutamic acid and/or aspartic acid residues used for delivery.

 Claim Rejections - 35 USC § 103

-Claim(s) 1, 5, 12, 47-49, 52, 57, 62, 68, 70, 73, 76, 79, and 81-83 remains rejected under 35 U.S.C.
-103 as being unpatentable over Liu et al (US 2015/0118216 A1; 4/30/15) in view of Tseng et al (WO 2009/142893 A2; 11/26/09) and Choe et al (Materials, 2016, 9(994): 1-17), as applied to claims 1, 12, 47-49, 52, 57, and 81-83 above, and further in view of Renes et al (British Journal of Pharmacology, 1999, 126: 681-688) and Loe et al (JBC, 1996, 271(16): 9675-9682).
+Claim(s) 52, 57, 62, 68, 70, and 83 remain rejected under 35 U.S.C.
+103 as being unpatentable over Liu et al (US 2015/0118216 A1; 4/30/15) in view of Tseng et al (WO 2009/142893 A2; 11/26/09) and Choe et al (Materials, 2016, 9(994): 1-17), as applied to claims 52, 57, and 83 above, and further in view of Renes et al (British Journal of Pharmacology, 1999, 126: 681-688) and Loe et al (JBC, 1996, 271(16): 9675-9682).

 Teachings of Liu et al, Tseng et al, and Choe et al are discussed above.